dotnet/AspNetCore.Docs/aspnetcore/blazor/project-structure.md

 ::: moniker-end

 > [!NOTE]
 > Custom script files added to the `index.html` file should be added after the `<script>` element for `blazor.webassembly.js` if the order of loading JavaScript code is important to Blazor.
 All script elements should appear before the closing `</body>` tag.
-The following example adds a JS interop script from the `wwwroot` folder named `interop.js`:
+The following example adds a JS interop script from a `wwwroot/js` folder named `interop.js`:
 >
 > ```html
 >     <script src="_framework/blazor.webassembly.js"></script>
->     <script src="interop.js"></script>
+>     <script src="js/interop.js"></script>
 > </body>
 > ```